We challenge you to read 100 books before graduating high school! Sign up at dekalblibrary.beanstack.org to register.

 Starting at age 13, you can sign up to complete this challenge and win big!
 We know that high school is a busy time and 100 books is… a lot of books, but reading can provide stress relief, increase empathy, improve your vocabulary, and develop your writing skills.
 Also — IT’S FUN!

-If you need suggestions for what to read, click here for our list of librarian, teacher, and teen-approved books.
-You can also receive personalized recommendations from DeKalb County Public Librarians by filling out the form here.
+If you need suggestions for what to read, check out our list of librarian, teacher, and teen-approved books.
+You can also receive personalized recommendations from DeKalb County Public Librarians by filling out this form.

 To complete the challenge, you must read and log 100 books and write 10 book reviews.
 Book reviews must be at least 5 complete sentences to count towards the challenge.
 We want to know what you liked AND what you didn’t like!
 Want more info?
 Scroll down for the FAQ.

 All challenge finishers will receive benchmark and completion prizes, distributed throughout the year.
 Also, if you complete the challenge, you will be entered into a yearly drawing to win a big prize - an iPad Pro!
 Let’s go!

 100 Books Before Graduation is a reading challenge for students ages 13 to 18.
 You are challenged to read 100 books of your choice and to write 10 (short but thoughtful) book reviews.
 If you complete the challenge, you will receive prizes and major bragging rights!
 Reading for fun will bring so much joy and depth to your life, and we want to encourage you to do more of it!

 Go to dekalblibrary.beanstack.org!
 If you do not already have a Beanstack account, you can make one and then register for the challenge.
 You can also download the Beanstack Tracker app on any mobile device to register and log your books.

 Students ages 13 to 18 can begin their 100 Books journey.
 At the time you sign up, you will have until age 18 to finish the challenge.
 This may be shorter for some and longer for others, but consider it part of the challenge!